 In 2007, Lisa Leslie took a year's leave from professional basketball for a pregnancy, and her daughter was born that same year.

-In 2008, Lisa Leslie returned to the WNBA for the season.
+In 2008, Lisa Leslie returned to the WNBA after taking a year's leave for pregnancy.

-In 2008, Lisa Leslie won an Olympic gold medal playing for USA Basketball in international competition.
+In 2008, Lisa Leslie won her fourth Olympic gold medal playing for USA Basketball in international competition.

 On February 4, 2009, Lisa Leslie announced her retirement effective at the end of the 2009 season.